HouseTrip/housetrip.github.com/_posts/2014-03-16-rack-timer.md

 </figure>

-The reason we graph both median and mean is that the latter is sensitive to outliers, wheras the median is a "robust metric".
+The reason we graph both median and mean is that the latter is sensitive to outliers, whereas the median is a "robust metric".
 A significant discrepancy between the two usually hints either at a skewed, non-normal distribution, or more typically presence of extreme outlier.